aapje007/esb-transactions/README.md

 ### Using jconsole to send JMS messages
-Open `jconsole` and connect to the running Fuse ESB Enterprise instance.
+Open `jconsole` and connect to the running JBoss Fuse instance.
 If the instance is running locally, connect to the process called `org.apache.karaf.main.Main`.

 On the MBeans tab, navigate to `org.apache.activemq` &rarr; `fusemq` &rarr; `Queue` &rarr; `Input.Flights`.
 Send a few